 A long time ago, in a country that, fortunately, no longer exists on the world map, lived a king who was a little dotty.

-One day, he was coming back from the hunt when he came across an old man in rags with a very bad look.
+One day, a king was coming back from the hunt when he came across an old man in rags with a very bad look.
 His face was furrowed with wrinkles and full of sadness.
-The poor old man, despite his advanced age and weakness, bowed to greet the king and his procession.
-However, the king was not happy to be greeted by a sad old man, so he made a horrible decision.
+The poor old man, despite his advanced age and weakness, bowed to greet the procession.
+However, the monarch was not happy to be greeted by a sad old man, so he made a horrible decision.

 Returning to the castle, he sent his herald to inform his subjects that from then on, the king did not want to see any sad or angry person and especially frightened ones.
 All subjects should express all their emotions with laughter of joy!
 In this way, the neighbouring lands would envy them.